 Not so impressive when we know that

-Not 30 impressive when we know that

 Recommendations are:

 Exclusive breastfeeding for the first 6 months

 Followed by sustained breastfeeding for 2 years and beyond after

-ntroduction of appropriate food

-is the best for both mother and baby
+introduction of appropriate food is the best for both mother and baby

 How come we are so far from there?

-22
+now come we are so far from there?

-In industrialized countries,

-our biggest problem is
+In industrialized countries, our biggest problem is

-Non-Respect of the -
+Non-Respect of the

 International Code of Marketing

 of Breastmilk Substitutes

-Substitutes = commercial formula, baby food, artificial

-nipples and bottles, soothers, baby's cereals,
+Substitutes = commercial formula, baby food, artificial nipples and bottles, soothers, baby's cereals,

 Anything potentially detrimental to exclusivity

 of breastfeeding during the first 6 months

 Respect of the Code

+One of the greatest REI challenge

 One of the greatest BFI challenge

-One of the greatest BFI challenge = conflict of interests -
+conflict of interests between healthcare

+professionals/facilities/governments